-Regie tried to settle into her teaching role in China, but the arrival of a new teacher, Tim, became a disruption.
+Regie tried to settle into her teaching role in East Asia, but the arrival of a new teacher, Tim, became a disruption.

 Regie said: “He arrived much later than everyone else in the faculty.
 All the classes assigned to me were given to him, and I was moved to a lower teaching grade.
 This made our first meeting not so great.”

 Their first meeting was an undoubted bump in the road, but Tim redeemed himself when he started a prayer meeting for foreign teachers.
-Regie witnessed his heart for the lost, but the two parted ways: Regie to teach in central China and Tim to teach in the north-western China.
+Regie witnessed his heart for the lost, but the two parted ways: Regie to teach in one part of an East Asian country and Tim to teach in another.